Securing your Wi-Fi router: Protect your home network

 Use a guest network

-It's also a good idea to connect smart home gadgets such as smart speakers, thermostats and light bulbs via a guest network.
-This prevents hackers from exploiting security flaws in your smart devices in order to access your router.
+It's also a good idea to connect smart home gadgets such as smart speakers, thermostats, and light bulbs via a guest network.
+This prevents hackers from exploiting security flaws in your smart devices to access your router.

 Set a schedule for your network

-You can schedule your home network to switch off at certain times of the day or night when you know no-one's going to be using it.
-Unless you have smart home devices connected to it, then this might be worth doing.
+You can schedule your home network to switch off at certain times of the day or night when you know no one will be using it.
+Unless you have smart home devices connected to it, this might be worth doing.
 If your network is disabled, it won't show to a hacker.

 Filter MAC addresses